 Learning to Value

-I often advise my clients, business owners for the most part, that learning to value is a great skill.
+I often advise my clients, business owners, for the most part, that learning to value is a great skill.
 It is important that we look at our whole lives and not just judge ourselves on one aspect.
-This is true of everything we do, including family, friends, and everything else that happens outside of our careers (use this link to review previous article about how to value success).
+This is true of everything we do, including family, friends, and everything else that happens outside of our careers.

 It is in essence the secret to having a meaningful life.
 This not only helps you maintain an objective focus on your business, but it also gives you confidence and strength, which business owners need in abundance.